-2.2.1 To be eligible to participate and score points in the Junior WRC, drivers must:

-a) have been born on or after 1 January 1986;

-b) not have competed as a priority 1 (P1) driver designated to score Manufacturer points in an FIA World Rally Championship event before the first WRC Junior rally;

-c) not have taken part more than 3 times in the WRC Junior Championship organised by CITROËN RACING.

-2.2.2 Only the driver registered to participate in the Junior WRC Championship may drive on the rally special stages.

-2.2.3 The winning driver shall become the 2014 Junior WRC Champion.
-The Junior WRC Champion shall receive a prize for the continuation of his/her rally career within events of the 2015 FIA WRC 2 Championship.
-This prize will consist in taking part in 6 rallies counting towards the 2015 WRC 2 Championship behind the wheel of a CITROEN DS3 R5.
+- 2.2.1 To be eligible to participate and score points in the Junior WRC, drivers must: - a) have been born on or after 1 January 1987; - not have competed as a priority 1 (P1) driver designated to score Manufacturer points in an FIA World Rally Championship event before the first WRC Junior rally; - not have taken part more than 3 times in the Junior WRC Championship organised by CITROËN RACING. - 2.2.2 Only the driver registered to participate in the Junior WRC Championship may drive on the rally special stages. - 2.2.3 The winning driver shall become the 2015 Junior WRC Champion.
+The Junior WRC Champion shall receive a prize for the continuation of his/her rally career within events of the 2016 FIA WRC 2 Championship.
+This prize will consist in taking part in 6 rallies counting towards the 2016 WRC 2 Championship behind the wheel of a DS3 R5.

-2.3 CO-DRIVERS
+CO-DRIVERS